Updated February 2021.

 If you're up to the challenge, this is an excellent way to become job-ready quickly, and begin earning an income, without investing several years in post-secondary training.

-Different from legal assistants or law clerks (who can only work under the supervision of a lawyer), paralegals in Ontario are legally allowed to start their own practices and represent clients in court.
+Different from legal assistants or law clerks (who can only work under the supervision of a lawyer), licensed paralegals in Ontario can start their own practice and represent clients in court.

 If you dream of becoming your own boss, and lifting the limits on your earning potential, a paralegal diploma is a smart first step toward those goals.